 Jack Russell-American Pit Bull Terrier Mix

 Of the numerous widely circulated myths, one in particular speaks of the two breeds, the highly energetic Jack Russell and equally enthusiastic American Pit Bull producing a deadly combination.
 The fact, however, is that no dog breed is aggressive as such, and everything boils down to how it is trained.
+Positive reinforcement training and no-harm dog philosophy are recommended.

 Jack Russell-Basset Hound Mix

 The Basset Hound dog is known for its characteristic short legs and long body.
 However, they are equal in height to Jack Russell Terriers.
-One of the notable traits of Basset Hounds inherited by the mix breed, is the sharp sense of smell and big ears.
+One of the notable traits of Basset Hounds inherited by the mix breed is the sharp sense of smell and big ears.

 The common health problems observed in basset hounds are blood-clotting diseases, luxating patella, elbow dysplasia, osteochondritis, intervertebral disk diseases, etc. You need to look out for such problems in the mix.